Three-Horned-Helmet/mega-rpg/README.md

-Come play with us for free at our [support server](https://discord.gg/32KMfY)
+Come play with us for free at our [support server](https://discord.gg/DZXZzC3)

-OR [invite](https://discord.gg/DZXZzC3) the bot to your Discord server!

 # MEGA RPG